Xanderyeng/sturdy-docker/readme.md

 5. [MailHog](https://github.com/benlumia007/docker-for-wordpress#mailhog)

 ## Overview
 Docker for WordPress is a local development environment based on docker-compose.
-By default, the following containers are started NGINX, MySQL, phpfpm and mailhog.
-The `/sites` directory is the root that contains one or more sites which is mapped to nginx and phpfpm.
+By default, the following containers are started NGINX, MySQL, PHP fpm, and MailHog.
+The /sites the directory is the root that contains one or more sites that are mapped to Nginx and PHP fpm.

 ## Requirements
 * [Docker](https://www.docker.com/)